Matroid analogues of Gal's conjecture: Tropical fans and tropical modifications

-\end{thm} The isomorphism above induces an analogue of the Kronecker duality pairing in classical algebraic topology.
+is a well-defined isomorphism. \end{thm} The isomorphism above induces an analogue of the Kronecker duality pairing in classical algebraic topology.
 Under this duality, the Chow ring and the group of Minkowski weights enjoy the following properties: \begin{enumerate}[(1), leftmargin = 20pt, itemsep = 3pt] \item (Cap product) The analogue of Kronecker duality above induces the cap product

 which endows the graded $\Z$-module $\MW_k(\Sigma)$ with the structure of a graded $\CH^{\bullet}(\Sigma)$-module.